tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 Thanks for reading this far on how instructions could be delivered to AI models - there are deterministic and non-deterministic methods, there are different places for the instructions.
 How does understanding all the possible places where instructions could be injected help with your work?

 - Model providers will need to train their models (Claude-Sonnet-4.5, GPT-5) to follow instructions delivered to them.
 Models should also not expect all the instructions to be spoon-fed to them at the beginning, they need to be able to take the initiative to discover instructions and follow instructions - for example writing tests closer to the style of the codebase.
-- AI products (Claude Code) should educate users on where to add instructions for the AI to work with.
+- AI products (such as Claude Code) should educate users on how to add instructions, and where is the correct place to add instructions.
 - AI engineers who build on top of the AI products or AI models should have a view on where is a good place to deliver instructions.
 Instead of trying to hillclimb on the system prompt, your problem could be solved by figuring out how to deliver instructions better[^prompting].

-- End users should have an appreciation of how instructions are delivered.
+[^improvement-note]: What should users do with the information - educate themselves?

 [^prompting]: Assume that you want to build a clone similar to Anthropic Artifacts, where the product will deliver a very nice html file for the user to interact with.
 You spend a lot of time figuring out what is the system prompt that is able to generate the html file in one shot.
 You also have rigorous evaluation based on the common mistakes of what the model generates.
 However, if you use a Claude Code style generation where the model has access to rendering the html and manipulating the html to confirm that the generation is correct - or else continue to iterate - you can get a much better performance even without much prompting or evaluation.
 The old system prompt is now redundant, along with the time spent.
 Most of the evaluation test cases are now irrelevant as well.